Request a copy

 - Downtown Seattle: Use one of our lobby computers to search for the document(s) and add it to your cart.
 Write down your transaction number and then get in line to pay for the copies.

 - Community Service Centers: Before you visit, use our online search to find the recording number.
 Bring the number with you.

 - Download the Copy Request form below for your document type and mail it to us with a check or money order.
 Please review our Payment Information and the fee table below to ensure you send the correct amount.

 - We will mail your document(s) within 7-10 business days.

-The King County Recorder's Office has a new process for certifying copies of documents.
+The King County Recorder's Office uses two methods for certifying copies of recorded documents.

 Please review our Payment Information before you visit us and bring the following with you:

 |Certified recorded documents, legal size or smaller||